Mass Timber Fabrication Foundations

 Tuition subsidies: This program may be eligible for full tuition subsidies for learners who meet admission requirements.
 Please contact us to see if you qualify.

-Format: 125 hours over 16 weeks.
-Students can expect to spend 7–8 hours working on materials per week.
-Online asynchronous (self-paced), optional synchronous sessions (once every two weeks for two hours), including guest speakers and site visits (also recorded).
-A one-to-two week onsite, hands-on learning lab is anticipated at the Selkirk Technology Access Centre (STAC) in Trail and/or at a partner site.
+Format: 125 hours over 12 remote weeks.
+Students can expect to spend 7–8 hours working on the course per week.
+Online asynchronous (self-paced), synchronous sessions (once every week for two hours) including guest speakers (recorded for those who cannot attend), hands-on “mini build” project using materials and tools provided by Selkirk College.
+Learners who are interested in completing the “advanced” version of the course will also participate in a one-week onsite, hands-on learning lab at the Selkirk Technology Access Centre (STAC) in Trail and/or at a partner site.

 Tech requirements: Computer, internet